 The elements brought up from the depths of the earth in these eruptions, for example, can poison crops and livestock, thus crippling those who make a living off the land.
-Holuhraun was blamed for the mass death of thousands of sheep across the country in 2015, which seriously threatened the livelihoods of many Icelandic farmers.
+Holuhraun was blamed for the mass death of thousands of sheep across the country in 2015, which seriously threatened many Icelandic farmers' livelihoods.

 The ash clouds produced by Iceland’s volcanoes can also wreak havoc.
 As was seen in 2010 when Eyjafjallajökull erupted, flights were grounded across Europe, causing noticeable harm to the economy.
 This, however, was a relatively minor consequence compared to previous ash clouds.
 Laki’s eruption in 1784, for example, created one that was far more catastrophic.

-It went right across Europe, causing dense fogs that shut down ports, leading to intense food shortages, and brought such heat that most food went quickly rancid anyway.
-It also poisoned those who worked outside; one of Iceland’s closest neighbours, Great Britain, lost an estimated 23,000 people to the gases.
+It went right across Europe, causing dense fogs that shut down ports, leading to intense food shortages, and brought such heat that most foods went quickly rancid anyway.
+It also poisoned those who worked outside; one of Iceland’s closest neighbors, Great Britain, lost an estimated 23,000 people to the gases.

-The consequences were even more dramatic in France; its impact on the country’s climate caused famines so terrible that many historians consider Laki one of the driving catalysts of the French Revolution.
-In Egypt, meanwhile, the eruption lowered temperatures, leading to a lack of rainfall, a dried up Nile, and the loss of a sixth of the country’s population.
+The consequences were even more dramatic in France; its impact on the country’s climate caused famines so terrible that many historians consider Laki one of the French Revolution's driving catalysts.
+In Egypt, meanwhile, the eruption lowered temperatures, leading to a lack of rainfall, a dried-up Nile, and the loss of a sixth of the country’s population.

 All in all, up to six million people were killed as a consequence of Laki.

 The most catastrophic Icelandic eruption in terms of human life was undoubtedly the aforementioned 1784 eruption of Laki.
-Not only did it have an impact on the climate and health of the globe, it almost tore the nation of Iceland apart.
+It has an impact on the climate and health of the globe.
+It almost tore the nation of Iceland apart.

 Due to the sheer volume of ash, crops across the country were rendered entirely inedible, and the rivers poisoned.
 Half of all livestock was wiped out, and a third of Icelanders lost their lives to the ensuing famine.
 A further third left the country, most emigrating to North America in hopes of a prosperous new life far from what appeared to be a dying island.